Estimate Time6 min

 How custodial accounts work

 UGMA/UTMA brokerage accounts are taxable investment accounts with no contribution limits.
-These accounts offer no tax benefits at the time the contribution is made.
-A portion (up to $1,250 in 2023) of any earnings from a custodial account may be exempt from federal income tax, and a portion (up to $1,250 in 2023) of any earnings in excess of the exempt amount may be taxed at the child's tax rate, which is generally lower than the parent's tax rate.
+A portion (up to $1,250 in 2024) of any earnings from a custodial account may be exempt from federal income tax, and a portion (up to $1,250 in 2024) of any earnings in excess of the exempt amount may be taxed at the child's tax rate, which is generally lower than the parent's tax rate.
 You're also able to transfer existing shares of stocks, mutual funds, or other securities from your own account into a custodial account.
 At Fidelity, the UGMA/UTMA brokerage account offers comprehensive trading and a wide range of investments, including stocks, bonds, mutual funds, exchange-traded funds, options, CDs, and more.

 Here are the logistical details: The adult custodian opens the account for a specific child.
 The adult can then add money to the account and choose investments.
 When the child reaches a certain age (generally between 18 and 25, varying by state), assets and control of the account must be transferred to them.